 Unfortunately, depression often isn’t the only struggle veterans deal with after their service.
 Former service members face a range of common co-occurring disorders, which can make each condition more difficult to treat.

-Some of the most common disorders that simultaneously occur with major depressive disorder include anxiety, bipolar disorder, PTSD, and schizophrenia.
+Some of the most common disorders simultaneously occurring with major depressive disorder include anxiety, bipolar disorder, PTSD, and schizophrenia.

 More than two-thirds of Afghanistan and Iraq combat veterans with PTSD also experience depression.